 You don’t want to know about the financial scribblings or my forays into reporting on Board of Education meetings.
 Just trust me on that.

-At the latter, I’m currently senior editor, and I divide my time between writing entries for the magazine’s News and Updates section; reporting on an array of weird people, places, and things; and speed proofreading issues.
+I’m senior editor at the latter, where I divide my time between writing entries for the magazine’s News and Updates section; reporting on an array of weird people, places, and things; and speed proofreading issues.
 Plus some web duties here and there.

 Weird N.J. is where I established quite the reputation as a “Compiler of Written Things.”
 Such as two anthologies of ghost stories: Weird Hauntings: True Tales of Ghostly Places (2006) and Weird Encounters: True Tales of Haunted Places (2010), the former of which is being reprinted as Weird Ghosts in the fall of 2018.
 I also did significant work on two of the magazine’s special editions: Tales From Clinton Road (2000) and Last Exit: Travels with Death in the Garden State (2009).

-Four of my stories also appear in Home State Hauntings: True Stories of Ghostly Places in New Jersey, which was Weird NJ’s first foray into eBook publishing and has now become a printed special issue that you may be able to find online here and there.
+Four of my stories also appear in Home State Hauntings: True Stories of Ghostly Places in New Jersey, which was Weird NJ’s first foray into eBook publishing and a printed special issue that you may be able to find online here and there.
 One story, about Williamsville Cemetery in Vernon, NJ, is accompanied by one of the creepiest ghost photos I’ve ever seen.
 It also features many other stories that I’ve edited, and illustrations by Ryan Doan, who worked with me on Weird Hauntings and Weird Encounters.

 And no, I’ve never seen a ghost myself, though I think I’ve been influenced by a few over time.

 I live a semibucolic and rather unedgy life in the northwestern part of New Jersey.